-Originally funded through a $50 million grant from the Bill & Melinda Gates Foundation, IVCC is now supported by six further funding partners including UKAID, USAID, Unitaid, the Swiss Agency for Development and Cooperation (SDC), The Global Fund and the Australian Aid.
-The solutions we develop are principally concerned with the development of new public health insecticides for use on Insecticidal Treated Nets (ITNs) and Indoor Residual Spraying (IRS).
-These new insecticides primarily will come in the form of repurposed insecticides from agriculture or animal health and the development of novel Active Ingredients (AI).
+Originally funded through a $50 million grant from the Bill & Melinda Gates Foundation, IVCC is now supported by six further funding partners including UKAID, USAID, Unitaid, the Swiss Agency for Development and Cooperation (SDC), the Global Fund and Australian Aid.
+The solutions IVCC develop are principally concerned with the development of new public health insecticides for use on Insecticidal Treated Nets (ITNs) and Indoor Residual Spraying (IRS) which primarily come in the form of repurposed insecticides from agriculture or animal health and the development of novel Active Ingredients (AI).

-IVCC continues to actively explore new and alternative vector control solutions that can complement the core products as we recognise that a broad spectrum of vector control tools will give us the greatest chance of fulfilling our mission and goals.
+IVCC continues to actively explore new and alternative vector control solutions that can complement the core products , recognising that a broad spectrum of vector control tools will give IVCC the greatest chance of fulfilling its mission and goals.

-As we deliver our mission, IVCC’s strategy will flex and adapt to meet the changing environment.
-In recent years increasing attention is turning to how IVCC can best support the delivery and optimised access and use of the innovative vector control solutions within endemic countries.
-This evolution of our strategy is currently represented through two major catalytic projects; NgenIRS and the New Nets Project (NNP).
+IVCC’s strategy continues to flex and adapt to meet the changing environment.
+In recent years increasing attention has turned to how IVCC can best support the delivery and optimised access and use of the innovative vector control solutions within endemic countries.
+This evolution of the strategy is currently represented through two major catalytic projects; NgenIRS and the New Nets Project.